 A full programme of Inter-school fixtures is planned, providing every opportunity for the boys to compete in a whole range of sporting activities.
-We participate in fixtures with local schools and in local competitions, as well as County and National ISA competitions.
-Some examples include the Portsmouth Schools' and ISA swimming galas, English Schools' Football Association (ESFA) cup competitions and ISA athletics competitions.
+We participate in fixtures with local schools and in local competitions, as well as National ISA competitions.
+Some examples include the ISA swimming and athletics competitions, English Schools' Football Association (ESFA) and cup competitions.

-Alongside this, we utilise the three-tier house system at Mayville, to offer pupils the chance to compete against each other in football, rugby, badminton, cricket and athletics at various times of the year.
+Alongside this, we utilise the three-tier house system at Mayville, to offer pupils the chance to compete against each other at various times of the year.
 The house system is a vibrant and integral part of the school and enables pupils of all levels to experience some competition in Physical Education, along with the feeling of being part of a team.

 Mayville maintains the depth of its P.E. curriculum through the use of many off-site facilities, including our 20 acre sports field at Cockleshell Gardens.
-Wimbledon Park Sports Centre also provides a specialist arena for the teaching of badminton and basketball within the school, as well as after school clubs.
+Wimbledon Park Sports Centre also provides a specialist arena for the teaching of badminton and HMS Temeraire is used for athletics.

 In Remove, Lower IV and Upper IV pupils focus on the development of their skills, game play and understanding of the rules and tactics in the diverse palette of sports we offer.
-There is then an opportunity for enthusiastic pupils to extend their knowledge of Physical Education in Lower V and Upper V with GCSE P.E and the Cambridge National Level 2 Award.
+There is then an opportunity for enthusiastic pupils to extend their knowledge of Physical Education in Lower V and Upper V with GCSE P.E.